AmithBV0606/NextJs-Part-4/README.md

 export async function generateStaticParams() {
   return [{ id: "1" }, { id: "2" }, { id: "3" }];
 }

+// Each object represents a route we want to pre-render with the object key corresponding to a route's dynamic segment.
 ```

 - This function runs during build time and will pre-renders the product details pages for all 3 featured products.